 NVIDIA is one of the world’s leading technology companies, known for manufacturing a wide array of graphics processing units (GPU) for the gaming community.
 These processing units aim to provide the best-in-class graphics on workstations, laptops, and mobile devices.

-In spite of this, many NVIDIA graphics card users have encountered that the NVIDIA Control Panel is missing on their Windows PC.
+Despite this, many NVIDIA graphics card users have encountered that the NVIDIA Control Panel is missing on their Windows 11/10 PC.
 Some of the users reported the issue on online forums like Reddit that they are not being able to locate the NVIDIA Control Panel on the Desktop Context menu or in the NVIDIA folder itself.

 If you’re also experiencing this same problem, follow this guide and you’ll be able to find the missing NVIDIA Control Panel in a few steps.

 Robust Solution to Fix NVIDIA Control Missing in Windows 10, 8, 7 (Experts’ Choice)